dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

   1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3 fail; `nextValidation` set to 3
   2. parallel execution of TX2, TX3, TX5, TX6; validation of TX3, TX6 fail; `nextValidation` set to 4
   3. parallel execution of TX3, TX6, TX7, TX8; validation of TX8 fails; `nextValidation` set to 9
-  4. parallel execution of TX8, TX9, TX10; validation of TX8, TX9 fail; `nextValidation` set to 9
+  4. parallel execution of TX8, TX9, TX10; validation of TX9 fails; `nextValidation` set to 10
-  5. parallel execution of TX8, TX9; validation of TX9 fails; `nextValidation` set to 10
-  6. parallel execution of TX9; all validations succeed
+  5. parallel execution of TX9; all validations succeed

-Despite the high-contention B scenario, this (possible) processing of B is better than S-1 because only TX3, TX9 fail validation and re-execute twice, the rest of the transactions re-execute at most once.
+This (possible) processing of B is better than S-1 because only TX3, TX9 fail validation and re-execute twice, the rest of the transactions re-execute at most once.

 Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj, it decreases `nextValidation` to j+1.
 This guarantees that every k > j will be validated after the j execution.